 ‘This would allow ample time for a suitable replacement property to be found on the rental market, and for the move to be prepared with Samantha’s welfare and best interests at heart.’

-The length of the postponement was reduced because: (1) rental accommodation would not be as transitory as initially perceived; (2) a suitable 2 bed-roomed bungalow (which would suffice given the independence of the Bakers’ two sons) was affordable with Mrs Baker contributing her lump sum or working; (3) Samantha’s previous move indicated that, if sensitively handled, a further move would not be an unreasonable thing to inflict upon her; and (4) there was no evidence Samantha’s condition was likely to improve with time; the need to move was a nettle that needed to be grasped, to fit within the statutory bankruptcy scheme, and so postponement need only be sufficient to enable suitable alternative rented accommodation to be found, and the move planned in order to cause her the least amount of distress.
+The length of the postponement was reduced because: (1) rental accommodation would not be as transitory as initially perceived; (2) a suitable 2 bed-roomed bungalow (which would suffice given the independence of the two other adult children) was affordable with the wife contributing her lump sum or working; (3) Samantha’s previous move indicated that, if sensitively handled, a further move would not be an unreasonable thing to inflict upon her; and (4) there was no evidence Samantha’s condition was likely to improve with time; the need to move was a nettle that needed to be grasped, to fit within the statutory bankruptcy scheme, and so postponement need only be sufficient to enable suitable alternative rented accommodation to be found, and the move planned in order to cause her the least amount of distress.

 In Barca v Mears BPIR 15, the bankrupt argued that he was able to help his child with his concentration and physical coordination problems during his staying contact with him.
 He argued that if he, the bankrupt, was forced to move, he would have a reduced ability to help his child with his homework.
 This argument was unsuccessful; this was not ‘exceptional’; the judge found that the child’s special educational needs were not extreme, the sale of the property would not require the child to change school (as the child would continue to live with his mother separately) and it was unclear whether the bankrupt’s ability to assist the child would in fact be impaired, or to what extent if it was impaired.
 Counterbalancing this was substantial prejudice to the creditors’ interests if made to wait the 3 years proposed as the postponement.
 The appeal judge unhesitatingly dismissed these grounds of the appeal.